cdapio/cdap/cdap-docs/hydrator-manual/source/getting-started.rst

   - Click the *+* button to add a new pipeline;
   - Click the tool bar label *Studio* (to the left of the label *Pipelines*); or
-  - Go to the :cask-hydrator-studio-artifact:`Cask Hydrator Studio <cdap-data-pipeline>` URL
+  - Go to the :cask-hydrator-studio-artifact:`Cask Hydrator Studio URL <cdap-data-pipeline>`

-  The Studio will start and you will be creating a new pipeline, by default the first pipeline type in the menu, a *Data Pipeline - Batch*, which is a batch-type pipeline:
+  Studio will start and you will be creating a new pipeline, by default the first pipeline type in the menu, a *Data Pipeline - Batch*, which is a batch-type pipeline:

   .. figure:: /_images/hydrator-studio-empty.png